Furniture Making | Level 2

-2. All processes are performed according to Health & Safety legislation and organisational requirements.
+2. All processes are performed according to Health & Safety legislation and organizational requirements.

-3. All machinery and equipment is used safely and appropriately, in line with all organisational standards for quality, production and safety.
+3. All machinery and equipment is used safely and appropriately, in line with all organizational standards for quality, production and safety.

-4. Work area, tools, equipment and materials are prepared according to requirements of drawings and specifications, the work area is kept clean, tidy and safe, and all organisational housekeeping procedures are correctly observed.
+4. Work area, tools, equipment and materials are prepared according to requirements of drawings and specifications, the work area is kept clean, tidy and safe, and all organizational housekeeping procedures are correctly observed.

-5. All processes are carried out as per organisational and international standards and requirements and within the specified time.
+5. All processes are carried out as per organizational and international standards and requirements and within the specified time.